How to Use a Safety Razor: A Guide

 If it helps, you can also wait until the end of your shower - even a 2 minute rinse will ensure your skin and hair are a little more soft and saturated meaning a smoother go at things.

 Also - Whatever you do, don't shave dry!
-Make sure you use a super nourishing or gel based shaving cream bar.
+Make sure you use a super nourishing or gel based shaving gel bar.
 Which brings us to our next point…

 What should I shave with?